Types of Health Insurance Plans

 HSA funds roll over year to year if you don’t spend them.
 And, an HSA may earn interest.
 You can open an HSA through your bank or other financial institution.

 If you are unsure which type of plan is right for you, have one of our certified Brokers walk you through it.

-Health plans are arranged into four levels – Platinum, Gold, Silver and Bronze – to help you narrow your options based on your budget and health needs.
+Health plans are arranged into three levels – Gold, Silver and Bronze – to help you narrow your options based on your budget and health needs.
 These levels show, on average, how much of the cost of medical services is covered by the health insurance company and how much is paid for by the customer.

 These percentages reflect the estimated amount of cost paid by you versus paid by the health insurance company considering the plan as a whole, taking into account the deductible, coinsurance, and copayments, as described by the specific details of the plan and based on the anticipated average use of the plan.
 These percentages do not take premiums into account, nor do they represent the exact amount that you’ll actually pay for healthcare services.

-Platinum and Gold plans will generally have the highest monthly premiums, while the customer will pay the least when receiving medical care.
+Gold plans will generally have the highest monthly premiums, while the customer will pay the least when receiving medical care.
 Bronze plans will generally have the lowest monthly premiums, while the customer will pay the most when actually receiving medical care.
 You can choose the level of coverage that works best for you.